 We found 5 female pelvic medicine specialists who accept Medicare near Raleigh, NC.

-Dr. Anthony Visco is a specialist in urogynecology.
-He works in Chapel Hill, NC, Raleigh, NC, and Durham, NC.
-On average, patients gave him a rating of 4.5 stars out of 5.
-Areas of expertise for Dr. Visco include vaginal prolapse, myomectomy (fibroid removal), and uterine prolapse.
-Dr. Visco's professional affiliations include Duke Raleigh Hospital and Duke University Hospital.
-He is in-network for Medicare insurance.
-He graduated from SUNY Upstate Medical University and then he performed his residency at Strong Memorial Hospital.
+Dr. Anthony Visco's specialty is urogynecology.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+Clinical interests for Dr. Visco include vaginal prolapse, myomectomy (fibroid removal), and uterine prolapse.
+Dr. Visco's hospital/clinic affiliations include Duke Raleigh Hospital and Duke University Hospital.
+Dr. Visco is an in-network provider for Medicare insurance.
+He attended SUNY Upstate Medical University and then went on to complete his residency at Strong Memorial Hospital.

 Clinical interests: Cystocele, Uterine Prolapse, Cystoscopy, Incontinence, Endoscopic Surgery, Urinary Tract Problems, ...
 (Read more)